ridwanzal/development-notes/README.md

 - Why Laravel ?
 - Codeigniter 3 is one of the great PHP MVC framework
 - Headfirst OpenAPI
+- Web development with vite-vanillajs
+- Web development with vite-vuejs
+- React and Preact a quick comparison

 # Deployment, Containers, CI/CD